 Microsoft One Drive offers 5GB storage for free.
 You can share files, folders, and photos by sending a link via email or text.
 Once saved to OneDrive you can access your data from any device wherever you are located.

 Get up to 10GB of storage free of charge.
 Uploaded files can be shared by sending a link to participants.
 Files can be downloaded as often as required without incurring additional charges.
 Bottom of Form

 Remote working does not mean you are out of the office loop.
-File sharing can be extremely beneficial as it is often free, secure, can improve collaboration and increase productivity.
-Access to those all important files when you are out of the office is a must for any remote worker.
+File sharing can be extremely beneficial as it is often free, and secure, can improve collaboration, and increase productivity.
+Access to those all-important files when you are out of the office is a must for any remote worker.

 Have a look at what the current market has to offer and see what is best for you.